partmor/SDC-Behavioral-Cloning/README.md

 | `model.h5`                   | Contains the trained model outputed in `model.py`  |
 | `drive.py`                   | In autonomous mode, it communicates with the driving simulator guiding the car based on real time predictions provided by `model.h5`. |

+### Details about the files

-The model is built, trained and saved executing:
+The model is built, trained and saved with the following command:
 ```sh
 python model.py
 ```
-and once the simulator app is set to *Autonomous Mode*, the prediction stream is established with the following instruction:
+and once the simulator app is set to *Autonomous Mode*, the prediction stream is established executing:
 ```sh
 python drive.py model.h5
 ```